 A year-by-year look at Newsome’s career:

-2009: After posting a 9-7 record, the Ravens produced their sixth playoff team of the decade (2000-09)...Behind an offense that ranked ninth in NFL scoring (24.4 ppg) and a defense that finished third in total yards (300.5 ypg) and points (16.3 ppg) allowed, the Ravens upended the Patriots (33-14) in the Wild Card round, becoming the first road team to win a playoff game at New England since 1978...For the first time in team history, Baltimore had a 3,000-yard passer (Joe Flacco - 3,613), a 1,000-yard rusher (Ray Rice - 1,339) and a 1,000-yard receiver (Derrick Mason - 1,028) in the same season...Five Ravens were voted into the Pro Bowl, including LB Ray Lewis (11th), FB Le’Ron McClain (second), DT Haloti Ngata (first), S Ed Reed (sixth) and Rice (first)...Rookie T Michael Oher, who started all 16 games, finished second for Diet Pepsi Rookie of the Year (NFL.com fan vote) and earned All-Rookie team honors.
+2009: After posting a 9-7 record, the Ravens produced their sixth playoff team of the decade (2000-09)...Behind an offense that ranked ninth in NFL scoring (24.4 ppg) and a defense that finished third in total yards (300.5 ypg) and points (16.3 ppg) allowed, the Ravens upended the Patriots (33-14) in the Wild Card round, becoming the first road team to win a playoff game at New England since 1978...For the first time in team history, Baltimore had a 3,000-yard passer (Joe Flacco - 3,613), a 1,000-yard rusher (Ray Rice - 1,339) and a 1,000-yard receiver (Derrick Mason - 1,028) in the same season...Five Ravens were voted to the Pro Bowl, including LB Ray Lewis (11th), S Ed Reed (sixth), FB Le’Ron McClain (second), DT Haloti Ngata (first) and Rice (first)...Rookie T Michael Oher, who started 16 games, finished second for Diet Pepsi Rookie of the Year (NFL.com fan vote) and earned All-Rookie team honors.

 2008: Along with owner Steve Bisciotti, president Dick Cass and several other front office executives, Newsome headed the search committee that hired first-year head coach John Harbaugh...The Ravens posted an 11-5 regular season record and advanced to the AFC Championship game, where they fell to the eventual Super Bowl champion Steelers…Led by Newsome and Harbaugh, Baltimore produced 13 total victories, which set an NFL record for most wins by a first-year head coach (Harbaugh) and rookie quarterback (Joe Flacco)…Baltimore’s stifling defense – ranked No. 2 in the NFL – set several franchise records, while the Ravens also had five players earn Pro Bowl honors: LB Ray Lewis, S Ed Reed, ST Brendon Ayanbadejo, OLB Terrell Suggs and FB Le’Ron McClain…Flacco, who became the first rookie QB ever to win two playoff games, was named the Diet Pepsi Rookie of the Year (NFL.com fan vote).

-2007: Despite finishing 5-11 in an injury-marred season (Baltimore lost 77 games to starters), the Ravens sent four players to the Pro Bowl: T Jonathan Ogden, LB Ray Lewis, S Ed Reed and RB Willis McGahee...Former free agent acquisition WR Derrick Mason (2005) set a Ravens’ single-season record with 103 receptions...Ravens had six different rookies start a game, tying for the second most in the NFL.
+2007: Despite finishing 5-11 in an injury-marred season (Baltimore lost 77 games to starters), the Ravens sent four players to the Pro Bowl: T Jonathan Ogden (11th), LB Ray Lewis (ninth), S Ed Reed (fourth) and RB Willis McGahee (first)...Former free agent acquisition WR Derrick Mason (2005) set a Ravens’ single-season record with 103 receptions...Ravens had six different rookies start a game, tying for the second most in the NFL.

 2005: A difficult season ended with a 6-10 record…The Ravens lost 67 games to starting players with injuries, third most in the NFL…Pro Bowlers WR Derrick Mason and CB Samari Rolle, were added for the campaign…T Jonathan Ogden made his ninth-straight Pro Bowl…First-round draft choice WR Mark Clayton set then-rookie records with single-season franchise highs in catches (44) and yards (471).